Atmospheric Motion Vector (AMV) Gridded Analysis

 Grids consist of u and v wind components.

-The background model used is usually the United States
+The background model used is United States NOAA's GFS model.

 The AMV Gridded Analysis fields can be used to calculate various atmospheric

 analysis products, such as atmospheric vorticity, convergence, and wind shear.

 These analyses products are essential for tropical cyclone (TC) forecasters in